felipe-dna/felipe-dna/README.md

    - ✉️  You can contact me at [felipedavidamador@gmail.com](mailto:felipedavidamador@gmail.com)

-   - 🧠  I'm learning Nuxt and Vue
+   - 🧠  I'm learning Java, Angular and Kotlin
   </div>

   # Status